TomSpencerLondon/coder-craftsman/src/pages/2020-04-21-post-twenty-six/index.md

 	private String sound;

 ```
-  // Instead of using an interface in a traditional way
-	// we use an instance variable that is a subclass
-	// of the Flys interface.
+Rather than use an interface in a traditional way, the Strategy Pattern allows us to use an instance variable that is a subclass of the Flys interface.

-	// Animal doesn't care what flyingType does, it just
-	// knows the behavior is available to its subclasses
+Class animal doesn't care what flyingType does, it just recognises that the functionality is available to its subclasses

-	// This is known as Composition : Instead of inheriting
-	// an ability through inheritance the class is composed
-	// with Objects with the right ability

-	// Composition allows you to change the capabilities of
-	// objects at run time!
+This concept is known as Composition - instead of inheriting an ability through inheritance, we compose the class with Objects which contain the right ability.
+This then allows the capabilities of objects to be changed at run time.